mattludwigs/elixircom/README.md

 # Elixircom

-A serial port terminal emulator for iex.
+A serial port terminal emulator for IEx.

 This is useful if you are using Elixir projects that involve communicating with serial port devices that need